wmorgan/dcos-docs/1.7/usage/tutorials/containerized-app.md

 # Install the Marathon load balancer

 In this step you install the Marathon load balancer.
-The Marathon load balancer (marathon-lb) is a supplementary service discovery tool that can work in conjunction with native Mesos DNS.
+The Marathon load balancer (marathon-lb) is a supplementary service discovery tool that can work in conjunction with native Mesos-DNS.
 For more information, see the [Marathon Load Balancer][4] GitHub repository.

 **Important:** Do not install Marathon Load Balancer until the Cassandra DC/OS service is installed and shows status of Healthy in the DC/OS web interface.